ahdinosaur/rustforge-2025-rust-in-color/slides.md

 We'll do this as a trait.

-Our trait has two generics, a dimension and a layout.
-More on that later.

-The implementor will provide us with two associated types: Params and Color.

-We'll have a constructor which is given the params and returns Self.
+Most important to notice:

-And a tick function that is given the current time and returns an iterator of colors.
+- We see our tick function: given the current time, return an iterator of colors
+- Also notice the generics: Dim and Layout

 -->